Gambia: Why is this small African nation in turmoil?

 Regional leaders could use force to resolve the situation if Jammeh doesn't go willingly.

-The head of the United Nations' West Africa office told the UN Security Council on Friday that a high-level delegation was in the Gambian capital, Banjul, that same day to persuade Jammeh to accept the results and step down.
+The head of the UN West Africa office told the UN Security Council on Friday that a high-level delegation was in the Gambian capital, Banjul, that same day to persuade Jammeh to accept the results and step down.

 The delegates planned to leave no doubt about their determination to "use all necessary means, including force, to have the will of the Gambian people upheld," Mohammed Ibn Chambas said.

-"Should this be deemed necessary, ECOWAS intends to seek the endorsement of the (African Union) Peace and Security Commission and the formal approval of this Council to deploy troops to the Gambia," he said.
+"Should this be deemed necessary, ECOWAS intends to seek the endorsement of the (African Union) Peace and Security Commission and the formal approval of this council to deploy troops to the Gambia," he said.

-A team from ECOWAS, the Economic Community of West African States, visited Gambia last month to try to mediate the crisis, meeting with both Jammeh and Barrow.
+In a statement Sunday, Jammeh said he had spoken with Liberian President Ellen Johnson Sirleaf, chairwoman of ECOWAS, and confirmed his "continued commitment to the peaceful resolution of our political situation."

-In a statement Sunday, Jammeh said he had spoken with Ellen Johnson Sirleaf, chairwoman of ECOWAS and Liberian President, and confirmed his "continued commitment to the peaceful resolution of our political situation."
+Barrow said he also had met with the delegation that included Nigerian President Muhammadu Buhari and former Ghanian President John Dramani Mahama.

 What has the United States said?

-The US government immediately criticized Jammeh's call for fresh elections last month.
+US State Department spokesman John Kirby said Tuesday that Jammeh was "losing opportunities to respect the will of the Gambian people and to peacefully hand over power to the President-elect" as scheduled.

-"This action is a reprehensible and unacceptable breach of faith with the people of the Gambia and an egregious attempt to undermine a credible election process and remain in power illegitimately," the US State Department said in a statement.
+"Doing so would allow him to leave office with his head held high and to protect the Gambian people from potential chaos.
+Failure to do so will put his legacy -- and, more importantly, the Gambia -- in peril, and we have been clear about this," he told a press briefing.

-"We call upon President Jammeh, who accepted the election results on December 2, to carry out an orderly transition of power to President-elect Barrow in accordance with the Gambian Constitution."
+Immediately after Jammeh called for fresh elections last month, the State Department issued a strongly worded statement describing his action as "a reprehensible and unacceptable breach of faith with the people of the Gambia and an egregious attempt to undermine a credible election process and remain in power illegitimately."

 What's the impact on foreigners?

 The UK Foreign Office updated its travel advice Tuesday to caution against all but essential travel to Gambia.
-The country is a popular "winter sun" destination for European holidaymakers and tourism is a key industry there.
+The country is a popular "winter sun" destination for Europeans, and tourism is a key industry there.

 "The potential for military intervention and civil disturbance is high and could result in Banjul International Airport being closed at short notice," the Foreign Office said.